opengeospatial/cdb-volume-14-CDB-Geopackage-Vector-Data-Conversion/README.md

 ## Content

-This folder contains the text for the Best Practice
+This folder contains the main text for the Draft Best Practices Document

 * bp.adoc - the main Best Practice document with references to all sections
 * remaining adocs - each section of the Best Practice document is in a separate document: follow directions in each document to populate